Allison (1795 ship): Voyages transporting enslaved people

-2nd slave trading voyage (1803–1805): Captain James Thompson acquired a letter of marque on 24 September 1803.
+2nd voyage transporting enslaved people (1803–1805): Captain James Thompson acquired a letter of marque on 24 September 1803.
 He sailed from London 3 October.
+In 1803, 99 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 15 of these vessels sailed from Liverpool.

 On 27 December she was at 48°24′N 11°32′W when a gale took away her half her rudder and did other damage.
 In early January Allison was at Minehead with a pilot on board for Bristol.
 Allison had had to leave the convoy she was in and her escort and make for the nearest port.
 Allison was almost totally rebuilt in 1804.

-Allison gathered her slaves at Accra and arrived at Demerara on 8 April 1805.
-There she disembarked 275 slaves.
+Allison acquired captives at Accra and arrived at Demerara on 8 April 1805.
+There she disembarked 275 captives.
 At some point M. Roberts replaced Thompson, and (John?)
 Marman replaced Roberts.
 She left for London on 11 May.

-3rd slave trading voyage (1803–1805): Captain Diederick Woolbert sailed from London on 18 February 1806, bound for the Gold Coast.
-Allison gathered her slaves at Cape Coast Castle and Accra, and left Africa on 22 August.
+3rd voyage transporting enslaved people (1806–1807): Captain Diederick Woolbert sailed from London on 18 February 1806, bound for the Gold Coast.

+Allison acquired captives at Cape Coast Castle and Accra, and left Africa on 22 August.
 She arrived at Kingston, Jamaica, on 27 November.
-There she landed 186 slaves.
+There she landed 186 captives.
 She left Kingston on 17 May 1807, and arrived back at London on 18 July 1807.